Filter by type and/or amenity

 - Interactive Water Play Structures

 - Deck Observation Area

 - Spacious Men’s and Women’s Locker Rooms

 - Family Locker Room

 Booth Tarkington Elementary

 In the 1970s, the park had an outdoor and "kiddie" pool, shuffleboard courts, a large fountain, and an ice skating rink.
-Today, Chamber Park boasts play equipment, picnic tables, a sheltered gazebo, a dedicated flower garden area, and basketball hoops for informal play.
+Today, Chamber Park boasts play equipment, picnic tables, sheltered gazebo, dedicated flower garden area, looped pathway, basketball hoops for informal play, and six pickleball courts.
 The park also hosts Santa and Mrs. Claus when they come to town every December for Lollipop Lane.

 Chevy Chase Country Club